oVirt/ovirt-site/source/feature/host-network-qos.html.md

 ## User experience

-A user can define traffic shaping either during creation of a logical network or when editing a network's parameters during a Setup Host Networks task (see images below):
+A user can define traffic shaping during creation of a logical network.
+Traffic shaping can be redefined when attaching a logical network to the physical host interfaces during a Setup Host Networks task (see images below):

 ![](new_lnetwork_bandwidth.png "new_lnetwork_bandwidth.png")